John Kroencke: Proposed Cambridge Extension is Well Targeted

 Cambridge Should Have Grown More, But Political Reforms Have Proven Difficult

+Why didn’t this happen in Cambridge?
 Cambridge is an example of a place that would have expanded dramatically had the rules surrounding development been different in the last few decades.
-Research clusters in the sciences and related industries, in particular, have grown dramatically but are constrained by the inability to build both lab space and homes for researchers imposed by the political situation through the planning system.
-This limits the growth of the industry and drives the housing costs for all near these clusters ever higher as those with the best jobs compete for the scarce homes.
+Research clusters in the sciences and related industries, in particular, have grown dramatically, but they are constrained by the inability to build both lab space and homes for researchers imposed by the political situation through the planning system.
+This limits the growth of the industry obviously, but it also drives the housing costs for all near these clusters ever higher as those with the best jobs compete for the scarce homes.
+It is not just the prospective workers who suffer, but also the children of local residents who seek to remain in the area.

 For a number of reasons, in the last hundred years, the type of development and densification that Gove proposes has been much less likely to occur.
-Supply restrictions mean that fewer houses are built in general, but those that are built are often by large builders on the edge of a town (with the exception of urban regeneration projects).
+Supply restrictions mean that fewer houses are built in general, and those that are built are often by large builders on the edge of a town (with the exception of a few high-profile urban regeneration projects like King’s Cross).
 Two of the most important factors were the growth of cars and the rise of the planning system.
 As a result of these factors and the (often warranted) backlash to the grand projects of the 1960s and 1970s, we have ended up in a situation full of often well-intentioned but ultimately harmful barriers to growth.
-Despite intense desire to reform the system, including by planners themselves, there have been many political failures.
+Despite intense desire to reform the system (including by planners themselves) there have been many political failures.

 Reforms Must Address Concerns

-Many reforms fail to seriously address the concerns of those most affected and furthermore there is reason to think that the mechanisms by which development is stopped are imprecise and that developments that deliver net value are stopped.
-That is, even if you considered the added congestion or other concerns of existing residents, they would be more than offset by the value created.
+Many reforms fail to seriously address the concerns of those most affected and furthermore there is clear evidence that the mechanisms by which development is stopped are imprecise.
+The result is that developments delivering net value are stopped.
+That is, even if you considered the added congestion or other concerns of existing residents, they would (or could) be more than offset by the value created.
 At the most basic level, think about the marginal addition of an additional story to a block of flats or the replacement of a small house by a midrise building.
 The increase in value in both scenarios in places like Cambridge or London far exceeds the cost of construction.
+This offers value that can be used to compensate affected parties.(See: Sharing the Benefits)

 It is politically understandable and even defensible for the system to introduce protections from development that impose more costs on existing residents than they generate in value, but the status quo goes beyond that.
 And because of the difficulty of bargaining, it is difficult for developers to use potential profits to overcome resistance to an individual project or to reform the rules of the game.